 All campus visitors must be fully vaccinated (boosted).
 Masks are highly recommended.
 Instructors & staff are required to submit a daily symptom check.
 COVID updates.

 After taking this course, you will have a strong base for other courses and IT areas that rely on networks.
 You’ll have the knowledge for high-demand positions such as a network engineer, production engineer, and site reliability engineer.
 Understanding networking is also key in any IT administration role.

-- Transport layer: TCP/IP and UDP
+- Explain how IP routing, TCP/IP and UDP work

 Course Availability Notification

 Please use this form to be notified when this course is open for enrollment.